ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/ydotool_press_Windows+D.md

 ## What do keycodes `125:1 32:1 32:0 125:0` mean?

+The `YDOTOOL_SOCKET="$HOME/.ydotool_socket" ydotool key -h` help menu

+With your `ydotoold` daemon running, you can access additional sub-help menus, like this:
 ```bash
 ######## do bug report: 1) help menu only shows if you properly connect to the server, 2) what does the stuff below mean? about xwayland server?
 YDOTOOL_SOCKET="$HOME/.ydotool_socket" ydotool key -h
 ```
+125 means...
+1 means... release in reverse order...

 ## Warnings in Wayland